Table of Contents

 The SSA considers an individual disabled under Social Security rules if their “disability has lasted or is expected to last for at least one year or to result in death.”
 If your disability isn’t permanent but will last more than a year, you still can qualify for disability benefits.

 At Gordon, Wolf & Carney, located in Towson, Maryland, we understand the impact SSDI benefits can have on your life.
-Whether you are applying for the first time or appealing a denied claim, our dedicated team will work tirelessly to strengthen your claim and maximize your chances of securing the benefits you rightfully deserve.
-Contact us to learn how we can help you obtain the financial support and medical care you need.
+Whether you are applying for the first time or appealing a denied claim, our dedicated team will work tirelessly to strengthen your Social Security disability case and maximize your chances of securing the benefits you rightfully deserve.
+Contact us to schedule a free consultation and learn how our law firm can help you obtain the financial support and medical care you need.